capnhowyoudo/Powershell-Scripts/README.md

-#Powershell scripts For Active Directory, Workstations, Servers Etc.

  ⚠️ Use At Your Own Risk — PowerShell Scripts

 Supported PowerShell: PowerShell 5.1 / PowerShell 7+ (specify whichever applies)